KorfLab/isoforms/README.md

 an input gene sequence in fasta format, scores each isoform, and returns a gff of predicted isoforms.

-Other components of the algorithm include `optiso` and `nmd-ish.py`. `optiso` uses a genetic algorithm to optimize the weights for each part of the APC model (kmer, pwm, length). `nmd-ish.py` identifies APC generated isoforms that are likely NMD targets, and lowers their score.
+Other components of the algorithm include `optiso`. `optiso` uses a genetic algorithm to optimize the weights for each part of the APC model (kmer, pwm, length).

 The smallgenes dataset is used as input. `git clone` this repo in the directory containing your other github repos, such that: